folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ## Deleting a budget

 Note: Financial structure records cannot be deleted if they have other records assigned to them.
-Budgets cannot be deleted once they have any type of transaction other than Allocation transactions against them.
+Budgets cannot be deleted once they have any type of transaction other than allocation transactions against them.

 1. [Find the budget](#viewing-budget-details) you want to delete and select it.